 Rolls Royce: Spey 511, AE3007

-In addition, the Engine Team frequently travels to the Dryden Aircraft Operations Facility in Palmdale to support the different projects assigned there, including SOFIA and the DC-8.
+In addition, the Engine Team frequently travels to the Science and Aircraft Integration Facility in Palmdale to support the different projects assigned there, including SOFIA and the DC-8.

 - Perform O-level , I-level , and Depot- level Maintenance.